The heart of the ‘business of chiropractic’ cannot do without soft skills (people skills) combined with systemic planning

 Developing soft skills and business systems are not intuitive for everyone.
 Sometimes we need to burn our own hand in a flame (or injure our own wrist or shoulder) to truly understand.
 It’s my hope you will make fewer mistakes than I have, and when you do make mistakes, celebrate them as learning opportunities.

-DANIEL A. SHAYNE, DC, CCSP, FIAMA, is the clinical director of Performance Chiropractic LLC in Williamsburg, Va.
+DANIEL A. SHAYE, DC, CCSP, FIAMA, is the clinical director of Performance Chiropractic LLC in Williamsburg, Va.
 A 1996 salutatorian magna cum laude graduate of Logan College of Chiropractic (now Logan University), he is the third chiropractor in his family.